Enough

 Standing and watching a house afire doesn’t mean you contained it.
 It just means you got used to the stench of the smoke.

-Their grandmother, the one they still defend, had countless chances to step in.
+Their grandmother, the one they still defend, had numerous opportunities to step in.
 We offered financial help, whatever she needed, to rescue the kids.

 And that’s all I have to say about that.

-One of his daughters, trained in the very field this situation is in and knew the signs, backed us at first.
-She supported what we were doing until she suddenly decided she didn't.
+One daughter, trained in the very field this situation is in and knew the signs, backed us at first.
+She initially supported what we were doing, but then suddenly decided she didn't.

 Now, she’s in lockstep with the very person who caused the harm, promoting a version of events so watered-down it should come with pool floaties.